Crawling, Indexing, and Ranking

 How the Three Stages Work Together

-Crawling, indexing, and ranking are connected.
-They are often discussed separately, but they do not work in isolation.
+Crawling, indexing, and ranking are often discussed separately, but they work as a connected process.

 A page must first be discovered or requested through crawling.
 Then it needs to be processed and accepted into the index.
 Only after that can it be considered for ranking when a relevant query is searched.